GoogleCloudPlatform/webapp2/docs/guide/handlers.rst

 And that's all.
 Now we have a custom dispatcher set using the router method :meth:`webapp2.Router.set_dispatcher`, and our ``HelloHandler`` returns a string (or it could be tuple) that is used to create a ``Response`` object.

+Our custom dispatcher could implement its own URI matching and handler dispatching mechanism from scratch, but instead it just extends the default dispatcher a little bit, wrapping the returned value under certain conditions.

+This example just demonstrates some of the power and flexibility that lies behind webapp2; explore the :ref:`webapp2 API <api.webapp2>` to discover other ways to modify or extend the application behavior.

 Overriding __init__()